-An expert on Russia and the former Soviet Union will look ahead to the July 16 summit between U.S. President Donald Trump and Russian President Vladimir Putin on the next “MTSU On the Record” radio program.
+An expert on Russia and the former Soviet Union looked ahead to the July 16 summit between U.S. President Donald Trump and Russian President Vladimir Putin on a recent “MTSU On the Record” radio program.

-Host Gina Logue’s interview with Dr. Andrei Korobkov, a professor in MTSU’s Department of Political Science and International Relations, will air from 6 to 6:30 a.m.
-Sunday, July 15, on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+Host Gina Logue’s interview with Dr. Andrei Korobkov, a professor in MTSU’s Department of Political Science and International Relations, first aired July 10 on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+You can listen to their conversation above.

 In advance of the two leaders’ meeting in Helsinki, Finland, Korobkov is examining possible summit topics, such as Iran’s involvement in the Syrian civil war, the possibility of a formal U.S. recognition of Russia’s annexation of Crimea, and the New Start nuclear weapons treaty.